“Worship God!” Rev. 22:9

 Though I walk through the valley of the shadow of death, I fear no evil.

-The words of Psalm 23 soothe my mind.
+True.
 We went through the dangers of war and revolutions more than once.
-Often, a peaceful life seemed impossible.
+Often, we felt that a peaceful life seemed impossible.
 He brought us through, unharmed.
-It fills me with deep thankfulness.
+Every single time.
+I feel deep thankfulness rising within me, run out of words, and stop rambling.

-And then he speaks.
-Speaks to me words of encouragement, like he always does.
-Speaks in the depth of my heart, washing away my worries.
+Then, he speaks words of encouragement, like he always does.
+Speaks in my heart, washing away my worries.

 “Trust me,